Ed Farmer: Late career

 The Phillies signed Farmer in January 1982, for his second stint with the team.
 After pitching in 47 MLB games for them in 1982 and 12 games in 1983, the club released him in August 1983.
 Shortly thereafter, he signed with the Oakland Athletics, appearing in five games for them late in the 1983 season, his last MLB appearances.
 Oakland released Farmer in March 1984.
 He finished his career in the minor leagues with Oakland in 1984, with the unaffiliated Class A Miami Marlins of the Florida State League in 1985, and with the Pittsburgh Pirates' Triple-A team in 1986.

 Post-playing career

 Farmer was a scout in the Orioles organization between 1988 and 1990, and briefly had a White Sox front office role.

 In 1991, Farmer took a part-time role on White Sox radio broadcasts, then was a full-time color commentator from 1992 to 2005.
 He became well known among fans by the nickname "Farmio".
 In 2006, he took over play-by-play from John Rooney, and served in that role through the 2019 season, with broadcast partners Chris Singleton (2006–2007), Steve Stone (2008), and Darrin Jackson (2009–2019).
 Farmer served a total of 29 seasons as a White Sox broadcaster; 28 of them full-time, and 14 giving play-by-play.

+During his life, Farmer suffered with polycystic kidney disease, that forced him to get a kidney transplant in 1991.
+He additionally advocated for people with kidney diseases.
+He was the board director of the Polycystic Kidney Disease Research Foundation, and he spoke to the U.S. House of Representatives in 1995 about polycystic kidney disease.
+Alongside Jesse White, Farmer contributed to the development of the Illinois' organ donation program.

-Farmer died of kidney disease on April 1, 2020, at the age of 70.
+He died on April 1, 2020, at the age of 70.
 His final broadcast had been a Cactus League game during White Sox spring training in February 2020.